nicolasdb/claude-office/ARCHITECTURE.md

 `session-end` only ever writes to `team/<you>/`.
 It cannot touch other team members' folders, even if their names appear in the conversation.

 **`tasks.md` is personal.**
 Your todo list lives in your own section of the vault.
 It is not a team-managed task system.
 Team coordination happens through GitHub Issues, not through the vault.
+Higher level instructions can sit in the vault, if they do not sit in the github repo itself.
+What matters is that they get updated.

 **Writer/reader chain is one-directional.**